New Zealand Feature

 South Island beaches are captivating, particularly in Abel Tasman National Park and neighboring Golden Bay.
 The sands are golden, and the water is jade green.
 Westerly winds carry driftwood, buoys, entire trees, and a fascinating variety of flotsam from as far away as South America to Stewart Island's Mason Bay, making this dramatic sweep of sand a beachcomber's paradise.
 The sand is crisscrossed with the tracks of kiwis (the birds) that reside in the area by the thousands.

-It is one thing to read "9.6 feet" here in ink, but it is quite another sensation to watch the magnificent northern royal albatross spread its wings and soar through your field of vision.
+It is one thing to read "9.6-foot wingspan," but it is quite another to watch the magnificent northern royal albatross spread its wings and soar through your field of vision.
 You don't have to be a twitcher (bird-watching nut) to appreciate New Zealand's feathered population—this country will turn you into a bird nerd.
 The birds of New Zealand are extraordinary to behold: a raft of thousands of sooty shearwaters (aka muttonbirds or titi) move like smoke over the water; a yellow-eyed penguin pops like a cork from the bright green surf and waddles up the beach; fantails squeak and follow you through the forest; the soft cry of the morepork (owl) is interrupted by the otherworldly call of the kiwi.
 Pelagic birds such as the royal albatross will take your breath away; the Otago Peninsula colony (off Dunedin) is the only mainland breeding colony for these perfect flying machines.
 It may be ornithologically incorrect to say so, but many of the native birds are simply hilarious.
 Penguins always make people smile, and New Zealand is home to the Little Blue (or fairy), the extremely rare hoiho (or yellow-eyed), and the Fiordland crested penguin.
 The kea and its cousin the kaka are wild and clever parrots whose antics crack people up—these birds like to hang upside down from gutters, drink from water fountains, and remove windshield wipers from cars.
 And, of course, there is the star of the bird show: the kiwi.
 You won't ever see another bird like this staunch flightless brown bird, and to glimpse a kiwi is an unforgettable and joyful experience.
 Hot bird spots include Kapiti Island off the North Island and Stewart Island way down south.

 There are boating and fishing options to match any mood.

 If you're feeling cruisy, rent a kayak and paddle around the golden beaches and inlets of Abel Tasman National Park, or the penguin-filled waters of Paterson Inlet.
 Take a canoe on the Whanganui River, or sail the Bay of Islands.
 Feeling really lazy?
 Just charter a boat and captain and take in the scenery of the Marlborough Sounds or busy Auckland Hauraki Gulf.
-Fly-fish a trout from a caldera in Lake Taupo, or one of the many pristine rivers and lakes throughout the country.
+Fly-fish a trout from a caldera in Lake Taupo, or from one of the many pristine rivers and lakes throughout the country.